yiqingguobuaa/tactile/index.md

 ### **About me**

 Hi, my name is Yiqing Guo.
-Currently, I am a Postdoctoral Research Fellow at CSIRO, Australia.
+Currently, I am a Research Scientist at CSIRO, Australia.

 I study remote sensing and machine learning, and apply these exciting techniques to agricultural, ecological and environmental problems.